April 17, 2011

 Coming Near the LORD–a Reminder

 The Sign to the Sons of Israel–the Bronze Censers.
-When two hundred and fifty men came before the LORD with bronze censers, God burned them with fire because they acted in rebellion (Numbers 16:35, page 247).
-Yet, God instructed Moses to take up those bronze censers from the mist of the blaze, because they did present them before the LORD and they were holy (Numbers 16:38, page 247).
-The LORD held the men accountable for their rebellion, and they had sinned at the cost of their lives (Numbers 16:38, page 247).
+When two hundred and fifty men came before the LORD with bronze censers, God burned them with fire because they acted in rebellion (Numbers 16:35).
+Yet, God instructed Moses to take up those bronze censers from the midst of the blaze, because they did present them before the LORD and they were holy (Numbers 16:38).
+The LORD held the men accountable for their rebellion, and they had sinned at the cost of their lives (Numbers 16:38).
 Even so, God commanded Moses to hammer those bronze censers into sheets for a plating of of the altar.

 The Bronze Plating on the Altar.
 The LORD directed that the bronze plating, hammered from the censers of the two hundred and fifty rebels with Korah, be attached to the altar to serve as a perpetual sign and reminder to the people of Israel about the holiness and unapproachability of the LORD.
-Notice in Numbers 16:40, page 190, that God says that “no layman” (“אִישׁ זָר“), better translated “common man,” because the next phrase specifies that he must be a descendant of Aaron.
+Notice in Numbers 16:40, that God says that “no layman” (“אִישׁ זָר”), better translated “common man,” because the next phrase specifies that he must be a descendant of Aaron.
 God does not raise up a “clergy” of men in the Bible, although God does appoint special people to special ministries, often on the basis of genealogy in the Old Testament.
-In the New Testament, all saints live before God as a holy priesthood, and God gives gifts to every believer because they have been saved by the blood of Jesus Christ (1 Peter 2:5, page 1895; 1 Corinthians 12:7, page 1796).
+In the New Testament, all saints live before God as a holy priesthood, and God gives gifts to every believer because they have been saved by the blood of Jesus Christ (1 Peter 2:5; 1 Corinthians 12:7).

 Approaching God in Christ Jesus Today.
 One of the great lessons we learn from the New Testament Book of Hebrews concerns the ministry of Christ as Savior and High Priest.
-No one could have free access to God in the holy of holies in the Old Testament tabernacle, but only one high priest could enter once per year (Leviticus 16:1-17:34, pages 187-190).
+No one could have free access to God in the holy of holies in the Old Testament tabernacle, but only one high priest could enter once per year (Leviticus 16:1-17:34).
 We now have a greater blessing in Christ Jesus today.
-Christ not only performed the work of salvation on earth for all men by dying upon the cross of Calvary, but He also entered the greater tabernacle in heaven not made with human hands (Hebrews 9:11, page 1878).
+Christ not only performed the work of salvation on earth for all men by dying upon the cross of Calvary, but He also entered the greater tabernacle in heaven not made with human hands (Hebrews 9:11).
 Jesus also grants the privilege to each believer to enter the holy place by the blood of Jesus, because of His offering of Himself on the cross.
-His sacrifice on the cross perfected for all time and sanctified each believer (Hebrews 9:14-18, page 1880).
-Therefore, because Christ (our eternal High Priest) has opened up a new living way into the presence of God, and we draw near with “full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water” (Hebrews 10:20-22, pages 1880-1881).
+His sacrifice on the cross perfected for all time and sanctified each believer (Hebrews 9:14-18).
+Therefore, because Christ (our eternal High Priest) has opened up a new living way into the presence of God, and we draw near with “full assurance of faith, having our hearts sprinkled clean from an evil conscience and our bodies washed with pure water” (Hebrews 10:20-22).

 So we learn more about drawing near to God today.